 In the winter Coleen enjoys x-country skiing and table tennis.

-Jean enjoys reading, gardening, and x-country skiing.
+Jean enjoys reading, gardening, x-country skiing, and sculling.

 Bob Dreher has been with Durham Boat Company for over 31 years acting as one of our chief designers.
 Bob most notably developed the design and processing for one of our most successful blade shapes: the Apex.
 In addition, Bob has played a critical role in the design and development of numerous Dreher products: sweeps, sculls, seat tops, our first-foot stretcher design, and has worked on the last several foot stretcher designs.
 He also designed a FISA single which he produced for a short period of time.
 They are still out there and being raced today.